Life inevitably takes detours.

 Of course, I have been here for so many years, and I have definitely taken some wrong turns.
 I won't hide this from everyone; I have filmed so many episodes and said whatever needed to be said.

 What I want to talk about is that one time, I wanted to buy Amanda a bottle of perfume that cost over 100 pounds.
 At that time, I was a bit tight on money, so I hesitated.
 At that moment, a friend of mine came to me and said, "Brother Guo, it's okay, let's go buy a dog first."
 I said, "What dog to buy?"
 I thought he wanted me to buy a dog for Amanda, but he said, "No, it's to bet on dogs."
-I said, "We haven't played this before; we don't know."
+I said, "We haven't played this before, we don't know."
 He pulled me along and said, "I'll tell you, let's go."
 As a result, I really foolishly followed him.

 We arrived at the dog racing track, and the scene was packed with people.
 There were a total of six dogs, numbered 1 to 6.
 He told me to bet on number 6, so I did, but I was puzzled and asked him, "How do you know to bet on number 6?"
 This guy then pulled out a newspaper from his pocket.
 He said, "No, this newspaper specifically introduces dog number 6!
 It has a historical profile."
 I said, "Oh, it actually has a history?!".